tenzir/threatbus/README.md

 cd ../../..
 ```

-Finally, we make sure that we find the Broker Python modules without setting
+Finally, we make sure that we find the Broker Python modules in the virtual
-`PYTHONPATH` to `$PREFIX/lib/python`:
+environment without setting `PYTHONPATH` to `$PREFIX/lib/python`:

 ```sh
 site_packages=$(python -c "import site; print(site.getsitepackages()[0])")